yuguaa/x/packages/x/README.md

 ### 🖥️ Import in Browser

-Add `script` and `link` tags in your browser and use the global variable `antd`.
+Use `script` and `link` tags to import files directly in the browser, and use the global variable `antdx`.

 We provide `antdx.js`, `antdx.min.js`, and `antdx.min.js.map` in the [dist](https://cdn.jsdelivr.net/npm/@ant-design/x@1.0.0/dist/) directory of the npm package.

-> **We do not recommend using the built files** because they cannot be tree-shaken and will not receive bug fixes for underlying dependencies.
+> **Strongly not recommended to use built files** as they cannot be tree-shaken and are hard to get bug fixes for dependencies.

-> Note: `antdx.js` and `antdx.min.js` depend on `react`, `react-dom`, `dayjs`, `antd`, `@ant-design/cssinjs`, `@ant-design/icons`, please ensure these files are loaded before using them.
+> Note: `antdx.js` and `antdx.min.js` depend on `react`, `react-dom`, `dayjs`, `antd`, `@ant-design/cssinjs`, `@ant-design/icons`.
+Please make sure to import these files first.

 ## 🧩 Atomic Components

-Based on the RICH interaction paradigm, we provide numerous atomic components for various stages of interaction to help you flexibly build your AI dialogue applications:
+Based on the RICH interaction paradigm, we provide a large number of atomic components for different interaction stages to help you flexibly build your AI chat applications:

 - [Components Overview](https://x.ant.design/components/overview)
 - [Playground](https://x.ant.design/docs/playground/independent)

-Below is an example of using atomic components to create a simple chatbot interface:
+Below is an example of building a simple chat box with atomic components:

 ```tsx
 import React from 'react';